maintd/HCPBridgeMqtt_tynet/docs/getting_started_prebuild_pcbs.md

 ## Installation

+> [!IMPORTANT]
+> DON'T connect the USB-C connector to your PC or a PSU while it's connected to the garage door motor with the RJ12 cable!

 ### 1. connect the PCB with a RJ12 cable to the BUS port on your Hörmann garage door motor (image below, see green arrow).

 ![Garage Motor](Images/antrieb-min.png)